YizYah/geenee-rate/README.md

 # Why
 A [geenee](https://www.npmjs.com/package/geenee) template is normally used for multiple generation of code.
 To do that, [geenee-spell](https://www.npmjs.com/package/geenee-spell) stores a `meta` directory within the generated code base to allow for regeneration.

-But sometimes you want to use a geenee template without creating a meta file in the code.
+But geenee templates are a very powerful tool for one-time creation as well.
+For instance, you may not want to include a `meta` directory in your code.

 # What
-A single async function that generates from a specified geenee template and settings.
+A single async function that generates code from a specified geenee template and settings.

-You can create such a template easily from a code base using [copykat](https://www.npmjs.com/package/copykat), or just by following the [steps for creating templates](https://geenee.nostack.net/Creating-Templates).

 # Usage
 Import the package: